 Which rule type is right for you?

-We recommend that you use Dynamic rules when creating a new Rule-based assignment Master page.
+We recommend using Dynamic rules when you create a new Rule-based assignment Master page.
 Dynamic rules give you more flexibility, allowing you to create rules and associations that can be different for each one of your Master pages.

 You should only use Static rules if you want to use the Find member by time distribution method.
 With Find member by time, Customers visiting your page will first select a time, and then be presented with the Booking pages available at that time.